Call now for a FREE Consultation

 What To Do When Stopped By The Police

-If you are stopped by the police when driving or otherwise, you should always stay calm, be patient and polite.
+If you are stopped by the police when driving or otherwise, you should always stay calm, and be patient and polite.

 Your conduct when dealing with a police officer can have a big impact on the outcome of the stop.
 If you are verbally abusive or violent, this will escalate the situation, whether you’re innocent of any suspected crimes or not.